 Merchandise with intent!
 We aim to remember women who have revolutionized science with their imperative contributions!
 Through fashion, we want to inspire people of all ages to reach for the stars.
 Recognizing these women will remind us all that we can accomplish anything in today’s world regardless of gender, race, or any labels of any kind.

-“The woman who discovered how to measure the Universe’
+“The woman who discovered how to measure distances in the Universe’

 Henrietta Swan Leavitt was an American astronomer, but in her time was referred to as a human "computer" at Harvard College Observatory.
 She discovered a correlation between period and luminosity in stars called variable stars.
-More elaborately, these correlations proved that the perio
+More elaborately, these correlations proved t

-“The woman who discovered how to measure the Universe’
+“The woman who discovered how to measure distances in the Universe’

 Henrietta Swan Leavitt was an American astronomer, but in her time was referred to as a human "computer" at Harvard College Observatory.
 She discovered a correlation between period and luminosity in stars called variable stars.
 More elaborately, these correlations proved that the period measurements gave information on the intrinsic brightness of the variable star.
 And comparing that to the apparent brightness led to accurate measurements light years away.
 Most prominently, Leavitt's Law has contributed to discovering our place in the galaxy and discovered the universe itself!